oscardelama/ImageJ-colorMatrix-js/README.md

 *   **Scales for output Blue channel**
     Corresponds to the each row of the **M** matrix shown in [the section "What it does"](#what-it-does).

-As a helper, there is a multi-line area, where you can paste a spreadsheet range of 3 by 3 cells, in which case the corresponding values ware moved to the corresponding matrix components.
+As a helper, there is a multi-line area, where you can paste a spreadsheet range of 3 by 3 cells, in which case the range values are moved to the corresponding matrix components.

 ![image](https://github.com/oscardelama/ImageJ-colorMatrix-js/raw/master/doc/img/CopyPasteMatrixValues.png "Copy & Paste Matrix component values")

-In the same sense, if you paste a spreadsheet horizontal selection of three cells, in the parameter corresponding to beginning of a matrix row (e.g. red.Red, green.Red, blue.Red) each of the three cell values will be assigned to the three parameters corresponding to the row.
+In the same sense, if you paste a spreadsheet horizontal range selection of three cells in the parameter corresponding to beginning of a matrix row (e.g. red.Red, green.Red or blue.Red), each of the three cell values will be assigned to the corresponding row element.

 ![image](https://github.com/oscardelama/ImageJ-colorMatrix-js/raw/master/doc/img/CopyPasteMatrixRowValues.png "Copy & Paste Matrix row values")

+Of courser, it is not mandatory to copy and paste the matrix values.
+You can enter them one by one.

 Installation
 -------------

 To install *colorMatrix*, you just have to [download the latest version](https://github.com/oscardelama/ImageJ-colorMatrix-js/blob/master/master/colorMatrix.js) and drop it in the *plugins* folder under the *ImageJ* installation folder.
-The actual location of that folder in your computer depends on what did you chose during *ImageJ* installation.
-In the following section we will assume you installed *ImageJ* in the folder suggested by the installer.
+The actual location of that folder in your computer depends on which one did you chose during the installation of *ImageJ*.
+In the following section we will assume you installed *ImageJ* in the folder suggested by its installer.
 If that is not the case use the corresponding folder.

 ### Windows ###

-On Windows OS the *plugin* folder path is:
+On Windows OS, the *plugin* folder path is:

     C:\Program Files\ImageJ\plugins

-However, to keep a tidy *plugin* folder structure we recommend you to create a new folder under the plugin one &mdash;for example *RGB Scripts*&mdash; and drop there the script.
-This way, at the end you will the have the script with this full path:
+However, to keep a tidy *plugin* folder structure, we recommend you to create a new folder under the *plugin* one &mdash;for example *"RGB Scripts"*&mdash; and drop there the script.
+This way, at the end you will the have the script with this full path and file name:

     C:\Program Files\ImageJ\plugins\RGB Scripts\colorMatrix.js